BaranMary/Nao/Nao_scripts.md

 ## **Fixed+conditional questions about participants preferences**

 - [ ] Do you like to have a robot? if so, are you interested in having me?
-- [ ] Do you prefer me having clothes on or you think I am fine?
+- [ ] Do you prefer me to have clothes on or do you think I am fine?
-- [ ] What things you like a robot do for you? after they reply, then we can ask which activities you like to get a help from a robot? reminding you to take medications or abou important dats like birthdays of your firends, doing chores, finding information, reading book, helping in bathing
+- [ ] What things do you like a robot to do for you? after they reply, then we can ask which activities you like to get help from a robot? reminding you to take medications or about important dates like birthdays of your friends, doing chores, finding information, reading books, helping in bathing
 - [ ] Do you like me helping you in planning for your days? like setting goals?
-- [ ] Do you like to do excercie together?
+- [ ] Do you like to do exercises together?
-- [ ] Do you enjoy talking to me? if so, what topics you like more to talk?
+- [ ] Do you enjoy talking to me? if so, what topics do you like more to talk about?
 - [ ] Is there anything you think I need to improve in myself?